-Floors 2 to 7 have 28 dwellings serviced by these six options (lifts and stairs).
-Levels 8 & 9 feature 30 'sky terraces' serviced by the same six options.
+Floors 2 to 4 have 28 dwellings serviced by these six options (lifts and stairs).
+Level 5 features 29 'sky terraces' and Level 6 has 22 'sky terraces' serviced by the same six options.

 10.3 Stairwell features C96A Criteria Met There is no applicable rule.
-Stairwells achieve all of the following: The stairwells are located in the three corners of the a) are open or visually permeable to facilitate natural surveillance building where they are convenient for residents to access. b) are accessible and encourage physical activity by providing an attractive alternative to lifts They are prominent, but due to the requirements for them to be suitable for fire egress, they cannot be open to c) are located in a position more prominent than lifts. the air.
+Stairwells achieve all of the following: The stairwells are located in the three corners of the a) are open or visually permeable to facilitate natural surveillance building where they are convenient for residents to access. b) are accessible and encourage physical activity by providing an attractive alternative to lifts They are prominent, but due to the requirements for them to be suitable for fire egress, they cannot be open c) are located in a position more prominent than lifts. the air.
 Note: This criterion applies to all new developments, major alterations and/or extensions to existing buildings but does not apply to extensions of a size 50% or less of existing floor area.
-An open staircase is provided between the upper gro and first floor to provide access to the communal spa
+An open staircase is provided between the upper ground and first and second floors to provide access to the communal spaces.